 Vietnam War Memorial in Shopping Center of Houston, TX

-This Houston Metro area where these statues are located is often referred to as “Chinatown” because it has a predominant Asian-American community whose people live and work there.
+This Houston Metro Area where these statues are is often referred to as “Chinatown” because it has a predominant Asian-American community whose people live and work there.

 Vietnamese American citizens generously funded this memorial erected in 2005.

-The Vietnam War was a very unpopular as well as divisive war for those of us living in America.
+The Vietnam War was very unpopular as well as a divisive war for those of us living in America.
 The draft was in effect back then.
 Both of my brothers served in Vietnam when United States involvement accelerated in the 1960s.
-My brother John was in the Navy and my brother Jim was in the Army.
-The reception for returning veterans was hardly welcoming to say the least.
+My brother John was in the Navy, and my brother Jim was in the Army.
+The reception for returning veterans was hardly welcoming.
 It was very hurtful for those who had served.

-Anti-war protests kept escalating in the United States particularly after the Tet Offensive in 1968.
+Anti-war protests kept escalating in the United States, particularly after the Tet Offensive in 1968.
 Despite all of the firepower and might of the United States as well as our allies in fighting the war, that particular battle was a turning point.
 Americans were led to believe that the end of the war was in sight.
-After the Tet Offensive the tide turned and protests against the war became subject matter for the nightly news.
-It also ended any thoughts of President Lyndon Johnson running for a 2nd term of office.
+After the Tet Offensive, the tide turned, and protests against the war became subject matter for the nightly news.
+It also ended any thoughts of President Lyndon Johnson running for the 2nd term of office.
 Richard Nixon would become President of the United States.

 The capture of Saigon by the North Vietnamese was the dramatic end to the war on April 30, 1975.
 I still remember viewing television which portrayed U.S. helicopters being utilized to rescue some last minute evacuees from rooftops as that long drawn out war came to a climactic end.

 U.S. casualties numbered 58,220 with 1,626 missing in action according to Wikipedia.
-Vietnamese soldiers and civilian losses, according to the same source, numbered anywhere from an estimated 966,000 to 3.8 million!
-Of course those numbers do not account for everyone who sustained injuries.
+Vietnamese soldiers and civilian losses, according to the same source, totaled anywhere from an estimated 966,000 to 3.8 million!
+Of course, those numbers do not account for everyone who sustained injuries.
 Many people’s lives were changed forever after that war, as in all conflicts.

 One of the largest populations of military veterans also calls Houston home.
 So it is very fitting that these beautifully detailed statues exist in harmony with one another.

-Each of the two memorials are allotted some space in the parking lot apart from one another, yet glimpses of them can be viewed from one to the other.
-The 3 flags flown represent the United States, Vietnam and Texas.
+Each of the two monuments is allotted some space in the parking lot apart from one another, yet glimpses of them are seen from one to the other.
+The three flags flown represent the United States, Vietnam, and Texas.

-Open the Door was a collaborative public art exhibit displayed in a number of places all across the Houston area.
-One of those painted doors is located here.
-We are starting to spot them in other places as well and they are always a nice surprise.
-Several them were located in the beautiful Oyster Creek Park in Sugar Land when my husband and I first visited that park.
+Open the Door was a collaborative public art exhibit displayed in several places all across the Houston area.
+One of those painted doors is here.
+We are starting to spot them in other sites as well, and they are always a pleasant surprise.
+Several them were in the beautiful Oyster Creek Park in Sugar Land when my husband and I first visited that park.

 Part of what is written describing this artful door is as follows: